leaflabs/leaflabs-docs/source/libmaple/api/flash.rst

 Register Bit Definitions
 ------------------------

-Register bit definitions vary by target.
-They are given as source code.
+These are given as source code.
+Available register bit definitions vary by target.

 STM32F1 Targets
 ~~~~~~~~~~~~~~~